Cleo Fields: U.S. House of Representatives

 Fields served in the state Senate for six years.
 In 1990, he entered the nonpartisan blanket primary for the 8th District, but was defeated in the first round by incumbent Republican Clyde Holloway.

-He ran again in 1992, this time in the newly-created 4th District, a 63 percent black majority district stretching in a "Z" shape from Shreveport to Baton Rouge.
+He ran again in 1992, this time in the newly created 4th District, a 63 percent black majority district stretching in a "Z" shape from Shreveport to Baton Rouge.
 He finished first in a crowded seven-way primary, coming roughly 1,500 votes short of winning outright.
 He was forced into a runoff against fellow state senator Charles D. Jones of Monroe, which Fields won with more than 73 percent of the vote.
 At thirty, he was once again the youngest legislator.
 He advanced his agenda in Congress through the House Small Business Committee, the House Banking, Finance, and Urban Affairs Committee, the Housing and Community Opportunity Committee, and several others.

 Fields was a staunch liberal while in Congress.
 He received a 0 percentage rating by the Christian Coalition and the Competitive Enterprise Institute.
 Meanwhile, progressive interest groups such as the National Abortion Rights Action League, PeacePAC, and the American Public Health Association, as well as a range of labor-affiliated organizations, gave him a perfect rating.
 His efforts as a legislator often involved channeling funds into education and protecting consumers from the excesses of insurers, banks, and other such institutions.
 Congressional Quarterly noted that Fields "has tried to use his seats on the Banking Committee and the Small Business Committee to leverage capital for small businesses willing to relocate in his district, where poverty rates are high."
 Though he made many political enemies with his voting record, his personal standing in Congress remained high.
 When his first child was born in 1995, he won cheers from his colleagues on the floor.

-Fields' district was designed to collect a larger black populace — and more black votes — than a competing version.
+Fields's district was designed to collect a larger black populace — and more black votes — than a competing version.
 After various challenges, referrals to higher courts, and redraws, Fields was finally able to run in his custom-designed district and trounced a nominal Republican challenger in 1994.
 His district woes were far from over, however, and the district was ultimately thrown out by the Supreme Court as an unconstitutional racial gerrymander.
 His home in Baton Rouge was placed in the 6th District of Republican Richard Baker, while the northern portions were split between the 4th and 5th districts.